lilv98/lilv98.github.io/_pages/about.md

 ## News

+* Oct 2023: I was invited to review for ACM TheWebConf 2024
+* Sep 2023: I was invited to review for the ACM Transactions on Knowledge Discovery from Data (TKDD)
+* Sep 2023: I received the ISWC 2023 Travel Award, see you in Athens!
 * Aug 2023: I was invited to serve in the program committee of AAAI 2024
 * Aug 2023: I was invited to review for the ACM Transactions on Information Systems (TOIS)
 * Jun 2023: One paper was accepted by ISWC 2023